alexneargarder/Broforce-Templates/README.md

 ## Setup
 Set these environment variables:
 - `BROFORCEPATH` - Path to your Broforce installation (e.g., `C:\Program Files (x86)\Steam\steamapps\common\Broforce`)
-- `REPOSPATH` - Path to your repositories folder
+- `REPOSPATH` - Path to your repositories folder (the folder which contains this folder)

 ## Creating Projects